 There were also some interior issues that the RV inspector identified.

 So, imagine getting these kinds of results!
 Would you buy this RV?
 It is a 2006 Fleetwood Bounder with 60,000 miles.
-There were some other minor issues that are not listed here.
+Some other minor issues are not listed here.
 Is it worth the $52,900 selling price?

 Being a certified RV inspector is such a great business!
 Inspectors are given the opportunity to provide information to their clients to help them make these important decisions when looking to purchase a home on wheels.
 There is nothing more rewarding than having your work appreciated!